 Texas College is a Historically Black College founded in 1894, by the Colored Methodist Episcopal Church, now the Christian Methodist Episcopal Church (CME).
 Our mission continues to embody the principles of the Christian Methodist Episcopal Church.
-The College shall prepare students with competencies in critical and creative thinking related to the knowledge, skills, and abilities as defined in areas of study.
-Additionally, the College shall provide an environment to inspire intellectual, spiritual, ethical, moral, and social development, which empowers graduates to engage in life-long learning, leadership, and service.
-(Restated October 26, 2023)
+The College shall prepare students with competencies in critical and creative thinking related to the knowledge, skills and abilities as defined in the areas of study using different modalities of instruction.
+Additionally, the College shall provide an environment to inspire intellectual, spiritual, ethical moral and social development, which empowers graduates to engage in life- long learning, leadership, and service.
+(Restated and approved by the Board of Trustees, October 24, 2024).